The Design, Construction, Operation and Performance of the Belle II Silicon Vertex Detector

 In the floating powering concept (section~\ref{sec:C2_offdet_elec}) the ground levels of the \apv\ chips are bound to +HV on the $N$-side and $-$HV on the $P$-side, respectively.
 It is thus important to ensure that all sensors and hybrid boards are well isolated from each other and also fully disconnected from conductive components of the support structure.
 On the other hand, a common grounding scheme is needed in order to reduce susceptibility to noise of the system.
-Therefore, two ground points are defined at the forward and backward end-rings, respectively, where all electrically conductive components of the ladders as well as the HV return lines of the hybrid boards and \gls{origami} flexes are connected to.
+Therefore, two ground points are defined at the forward and backward end-rings, respectively, where all electrically conductive components of the ladders as well as the HV return lines of the hybrid boards and origami boards are connected.

 \lvlthreesection{Ladder design} The basic element of the SVD, a so-called ladder, consists of a mechanical support onto which the sensor modules are glued (figure~\ref{fig:C2_l6_exploded_view}).
-The ladder design of layers 4, 5 and 6 (L4, L5 and L6) is very similar and can be divided into the barrel part with rectangular DSSDs and the slanted forward section with one trapezoidal DSSD.
+The ladder designs of layers 4, 5 and 6 (L4, L5 and L6) are very similar and can be divided into the barrel part with rectangular DSSDs and the slanted forward section with one trapezoidal DSSD.
 The ladders vary only in the slant angle of the trapezoidal sensor and the number of rectangular sensors in the barrel part.
-In contrast, layer 3 (L3) ladders only consist of two small rectangular sensors and do not have a slanted section.
-Another unique feature of L3 is, that this ladders are mounted with the sensors facing inwards while they face outwards in the other SVD layers.
+In contrast, layer 3 (L3) ladders consist of two small rectangular sensors and do not have a slanted section.
+Another unique feature of the L3 assembly is that the sensors face radially inwards while they face outwards in the other SVD layers.
 A photograph of all four kinds of ladders is shown in figure~\ref{fig:C2_ladder_design}.

 \paragraph{Mechanical ladder support structure.}